Features

 The Easy Way to Go Cruelty-Free

-Animal Testing for Cosmetics,
+Animal Testing of Cosmetics

-Companies with a real commitment to stopping animal testing go above and beyond the law and don't do any tests of any ingredients on any animals.
-They also don't pay anyone else to do the testing for them and don't use ingredients which have been tested on animals.
+Companies with a real commitment to stopping animal testing go above and beyond the requirements of the law and don’t test any ingredients on animals.
+They also don’t pay anyone else to do the testing for them.

 The Good Guys